- Academic Affairs

 Middle school students enrolled in the UMB CURE Scholars Program engage in activities designed to develop their interest in — and jump-start their preparation for — high-wage, high-reward jobs in biomedicine.

-Students needing extra learning time and attention are referred to community and University resources such as A Bridge to Academic Excellence, a free STEM tutoring program run by UMB’s School of Pharmacy.
+Students needing extra learning time and attention are referred to community and University resources such as A Bridge to Academic Excellence, a free STEM tutoring program run by the University of Maryland School of Pharmacy.

 Regular talks cover topics that residents identify as vital to healthy community development, such as childhood nutrition, social justice and the built environment, ending intimate partner violence, and treating substance abuse and dependency.